Victor Wong (actor, born 1927): Acting career

 After his news career ended, Wong turned to acting, starting in the local Asian American theatre and later landing larger roles on the stages of New York City.
 In October 1980, Wong made his Asian American Theater Company (AATC) debut in San Francisco by appearing in their production of Paper Angels by Genny Lim.
 He was on Social Security Disability Insurance at the time due to his palsy.
 In New York, he acted in the plays Family Devotions and Sound and Beauty, written by David Henry Hwang.

 His stage work led to television work and eventually, into movies; his film debut was in 1984's Dim Sum: A Little Bit of Heart, directed by Wayne Wang.
 In between film roles, Wong lived in Sacramento, California, where he supported the local performing arts.
+In 1987 he was the Old Man in the movie hit The Golden Child alongside Eddie Murphy.
 In 1992, he acted in the Hong Kong film, Cageman (笼民).
 He later starred as Grandpa Mori in the 3 Ninjas franchise, and the cult-classics, Big Trouble in Little China and Tremors.
-Director Bernardo Bertolucci had trouble with Wong on the set of The Last Emperor amid arguments over historical authenticity and cut most of Wong's scenes in the film, which won the Best Picture Oscar for 1987.

 He worked closely with director Wayne Wang.
 The independent filmmaker and fellow San Franciscan first cast him in the lead role of his 1985 film Dim Sum: A Little Bit of Heart, and went on to include him in Eat a Bowl of Tea and Life Is Cheap...
 But Toilet Paper Is Expensive (both 1989), and The Joy Luck Club (1993).
 Wang later called Wong his role model for living life.

 He retired from acting in 1998 after suffering two strokes.
 Wong returned to art, and held a solo exhibition at the B. Sakata Garo gallery in Sacramento.